 Come, sit here.

 Maria guides Ella toward bed and places a big pillow behind her, motioning her to lean back until her head is almost upside down.

-אלה בפוזה די "לכודה", היא לא יכולה לזוז או להתחמק.

-בידיה היא אוחזת בדפנות המיטה באימה.
+Ella is feeling “trapped”, she can’t move or get out.
+She is strongly holding the edges of the bed with horror.

 MARIA